 What tips do you have when learning Dutch?
 Are there any other things to know before learning Dutch?
 Let us know in the comments!

-Editor’s note: This article was originally published in December 2018 and was updated in April 2021 for your reading pleasure.
+Editor’s Note: This article was originally published in December 2018 and was updated in August 2021 for your reading pleasure.